DataDog/integrations-extras/causely/README.md

 ## Setup

-The Causely integration uses a [Datadog API key][2], which needs to be created by a Datadog admin.

-To connect Datadog with Causely, create monitors in Datadog.
-For more information, see the [Alerting documentation][3].
+Causely uses the [Datadog API key][2] to fetch the configured monitors and use the triggered Watchdog events as input to the Causal AI reasoning platform.
+Causely analyzes the events and identifies the root cause of the anomalies and alerts.
 To learn how to configure the Causely integration for Datadog, see the [Causely documentation][4].

 ## Support